jdlph/Path4GMNS/README.md

 ![Architecture](/docs/source/imgs/architecture.png)

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.9.1/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.9.2/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.9.1,
+If you need a specific version of Path4GMNS, say, 0.9.2,
 ```
-$ pip install path4gmns==0.9.1
+$ pip install path4gmns==0.9.2
 ```

-v0.9.1 improves the performance with the fully optimized C++ routing engine and enhances the mesoscopic traffic simulation module, where the routing decisions now are coming from UE rather than shortest paths.
+v0.9.2 improves the performance with faster and better UE convergency along with bug fix on loading columns.
 Please **update to or install the latest version** and **discard all old versions**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
-Some of its functions require further run-time support, which we will go through along with the corresponding [use cases](https://path4gmns.readthedocs.io/en/latest/).
+Some of its functions require further run-time support, which we will go through along with the corresponding **[Use Cases](https://path4gmns.readthedocs.io/en/latest/)**.

 ## Quick Start

- We highly recommend that you go through [this tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb) written in Jupyter notebook with step-by-step demonstration using the latest version, no matter you are one of the existing users or new to Path4GMNS.
+ We highly recommend that you go through this **[Tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb)** written in Jupyter notebook with step-by-step demonstration using the latest version, no matter you are one of the existing users or new to Path4GMNS.
+Its documentation is available on **[readthedocs](https://path4gmns.readthedocs.io/en/latest/)**.

 ## Implementation Notes